April 19, 1994: The executive in charge of Apple’s revolutionary new product line, the Newton MessagePad, parts ways with Apple.

-Born in Belgium, Bastiaens joined Apple from Philips Electronics in the Netherlands, where he had helped launch the Philips CD-Interactive player there.)
+Born in Belgium, Bastiaens joined Apple from Philips Electronics in the Netherlands.
+(He previously helped launch the Philips CD-Interactive player there.)

-Later software and hardware updates made the Newton a very powerful tool, but the fixes didn’t come soon enough for Apple, which needed the stylus-based personal data assistant to be an immediate hit.
+Later software and hardware updates made the Newton a very powerful tool, but the fixes didn’t come soon enough for Apple.
+Cupertino needed the stylus-based personal data assistant to blow up and become an immediate hit.